 Below are 3 study habits students can develop now.

-There are lots of studying strategies, but hopefully these will offer additional support to your students as they head into any evaluation.
-Do you have a favorite studying tip?
-Share it on the bulb Facebook channel.
+Hopefully, these ideas will offer additional support to your students as they head into any evaluation.